Jeff Green NBA Playoffs Player Props: Nuggets vs. Heat

 - Green is responsible for attempting 4.6% of his team's field goal attempts this season with 5.9 per game.

-- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per game.
+- The Heat allow 109.8 points per contest, second-ranked in the league.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per contest.
+- The Heat concede 41.9 rebounds per contest, ranking sixth in the NBA.

-- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.
+- Looking at assists, the Heat are 14th in the NBA, conceding 25.6 per game.

-- In terms of 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per game.
+- Looking at 3-pointers, the Heat are 28th in the league, allowing 13.1 makes per game.

 Jeff Green vs. the Heat